mmellado/js4noobs/README.md

 ## DOM Manipulation
 [Skip](#jquery)

 We now understand the programatic side of javascript which helps us manipulate data.
-However this is a little useless if you can't reflect this manipulation onf your HTML page.
+However this is a little useless if you can't reflect this manipulation on your HTML page.

 Fortunately, Javascript includes a set of functions (aka an [API](http://en.wikipedia.org/wiki/Application_programming_interface)) which allow us to interact with our web elements.

 HTML elements have different properties.
-These include, but are not limitted to, a class, an ID, data attributes, a background color, text, size etc. With javascript you can modify any of this properties.
+These include, but are not limitted to, a class, an ID, data attributes, a background color, text, size, etc. With javascript you can modify any of this properties.
 All you need to do is to find your HTML element and assign it to a variable.

 Let's start by understanding how to select an element from your HTML.

 ```javascript
   var myButton = document.querySelector('#myButton');
 ```
 The example above we are calling the function `document.querySelector`.
 This function takes a [CSS selector](https://developer.mozilla.org/en-US/docs/Glossary/CSS_Selector) as a paremeter and will check the entire HTML document for the first element matching this selector.
 In this case we look for the first button with the id myButton.
-Once it finds it, it will reutnr the element so we can store it in a variable making it possible to modify any of its properties.
+Once it finds it, it will return the element so we can store it in a variable making it possible to modify any of its properties.

 ```javascript
   var myButton = document.querySelector('#myButton');